DTC's

 Treat through provider-directed care.

-TriageIQ™ serves as the intake-level pre-screener that helps capture what patients report but rarely volunteer before it is missed, minimized, or left undocumented.
-DTC assessments help providers evaluate those signals when clinically appropriate through focused testing pathways that may support medical necessity, care planning, monitoring, referrals, or follow-up decisions.
+TriageIQ™ serves as the intake-level screener that helps capture what patients report but rarely volunteer — before it is missed, minimized, or left undocumented.
+When signals warrant a closer look, providers can evaluate them through whichever focused assessments, screenings, or testing pathways fit the patient and the practice — supporting care planning, monitoring, referrals, or follow-up decisions.
 The treating provider remains responsible for diagnosis, treatment, monitoring, referrals, and patient care.
-DTC does not replace the provider’s judgment.
+DTC does not replace the provider's judgment.
 It helps organize the path from early risk recognition to appropriate clinical action.

-By capturing these early indicators at intake, documenting them while the patient is already present, and connecting them to DTC assessments when appropriate, practices can create a clearer path from early risk recognition to timely testing, monitoring, referral, or provider-directed care.
+By capturing these early indicators at intake, documenting them while the patient is already present, and connecting them to appropriate next steps, practices can create a clearer path from early risk recognition to timely evaluation, monitoring, referral, or provider-directed care.

-DTC adds structured pre-screening, focused assessments, and triage routing without a separate clinic or disruption to daily operations.
-Today, with access to a national network of more than 20,000 independent practices, DTC helps providers bring earlier detection, focused testing, and appropriate care direction into the clinical workflow they already use.
+DTC adds structured screening and triage routing without a separate clinic or disruption to daily operations.
+Today, with access to a national network of more than 20,000 independent practices, DTC helps providers bring earlier detection and clearer care direction into the clinical workflow they already use.

 Find Signals Sooner